ssharif6/Park-N-Go/Swift Formatter/README.md

 Python script for auto formatting Swift code, similar to Clang format.

- Current status: Gonna rewrite this to Swift.
+ Current status: Needs more Unit Tests and looking to refactor to Java/Swift

 ## Usage